Photographer: Hansueli Krapf

 Rhine Falls Physical Description

-Perhaps most notably, the astonishing Rhine Falls is an impressively large site.
-In fact, the marvelous cascade measures roughly 490 ft (150 m) in overall width.
-The waterfall itself has a moderate drop measuring a total of about 75 ft (23 m).
-Further, this marvelous waterfall itself sits at an elevation that measures roughly 1,194 ft (364 m).
+The waterfall itself also boasts a moderate drop measuring a total of about 75 ft (23 m).
+This marvelous flow itself additionally sits at an elevation that measures roughly 1,194 ft (364 m).
+As remains common, the cascade does not retain the same dimensions at all times.

-Also worthy of note remains the fact that the land the waterfall flows over primarily consists of limestone.
-Additionally, the out-flowing riverbed following the waterfall itself has a deep cover of gravel, likely from glacial activity.
-The World Waterfall database officially lists Rhine Falls as a magnificent example of what experts call a Segmented Block waterfall.
+As holds true of most cascades in its part of the world, due to the dominant geology, the base it flows over primarily consists of limestone.
+The out-flowing riverbed following the waterfall itself possesses a moderately deep cover of gravel, likely from glacial activity.

 Rhine Falls Location and Formation